rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 >Extent of manifestation: <CITE>[1], vii, vii, [2], vii, vii, 95, 95, 94-131, 94-131, [3] pages</CITE>
 > Note on extent of manifestation: <CITE>Text in English and French on opposite pages, numbered in duplicate</CITE>

-<a name="6.21.424.3">6.21.424.3</a> If a volume has groups of pages numbered in opposite directions, as is sometimes the case with manifestations having texts in two languages, record the pagings of the various sections in order, starting from the title page or other preferred source of information selected for the description.
+<a name="6.21.424.3">6.21.424.3</a> If a volume has groups of pages or leaves numbered in opposite directions, as is sometimes the case with manifestations having texts in two languages, record the pagination or foliation of the various sections in order, starting from the title page or other preferred source of information selected for the description.

 >Example:
 >Extent of manifestation: <CITE>[8], 334, 32 pages</CITE>